Illinois Rideshare Insurance Requirements (2026 Guide for Uber & Lyft Drivers)

 Is a Rideshare Endorsement Required in Illinois?

-Illinois law does not explicitly require a rideshare endorsement, but many insurance companies require one to allow Uber or Lyft driving on a personal auto policy.
+Illinois law does not always require a rideshare endorsement by name, but many insurance companies require one before they will allow Uber or Lyft driving under a personal auto policy.

-- Reduce coverage gaps between personal and platform insurance
+• Reduce gaps between personal and platform insurance

 Some drivers may need a rideshare-specific or commercial policy depending on insurer rules and driving frequency.